 Card playing is well known to all people.
 Many of us often play card games either with family members or friends in spare time to have fun.
-Some historians say playing cards games in India evolved from ancient Chess or Dice games which were prevalent in the ancient courts of India.
+Some historians say card playing in India evolved from ancient Chess games or Dice games which were prevalent in the ancient courts of India.

 Card Playing – Culture of the Gentlemen